hollzzar/rmarkdown-guide/README.md

 ## [Supplementary materials](https://hollzzar.github.io/rmarkdown-guide/supplement.html)

-The supplementary materials are broken down into Beginner and Intermediate R. [Beginner R](https://hollzzar.github.io/rmarkdown-guide/supplement.html#beginner-r) covers basic R functionality, reading/loading in data, the `tidyr` philosophy, and using `tidyr` functions for transparent coding.
+The supplementary materials are broken down into Beginner R, Intermediate R, and `ggplot`.
+[Beginner R](https://hollzzar.github.io/rmarkdown-guide/supplement.html#beginner-r) covers basic R functionality, reading/loading in data, the `tidyr` philosophy, and using `tidyr` functions for transparent coding.
 [Intermediate R](https://hollzzar.github.io/rmarkdown-guide/supplement.html#intermediate-r) focuses on free-response text, dynamic variables, and other functions.
+The [`ggplot` section](https://hollzzar.github.io/rmarkdown-guide/supplement.html#ggplotinfo) goes over some of features that I use most often or think will make graphing more transparent for others.
 The [practice materials for R Markdown and R](https://hollzzar.github.io/rmarkdown-guide/supplement.html#practice-materials) are also linked at the end.